Asif-Faizal/Social-Circle/backend/README.md

 1. Start the server: `npm run server`
 2. Start the client: `npm run client`
-3. Follow the prompts to register a user
+3. Choose option 1 to register a new user or option 2 to login

 ## Using gRPC client